canonical/real-time-ubuntu-docs/docs/how-to/modify-kernel-boot-parameters.rst

 .. note::

-    This section assumes access to features available exclusively to `dedicated Snap Store`_ users.
+    This section assumes access to features currently available exclusively to `dedicated Snap Store`_ users.

 Ubuntu Core doesn't have the :code:`/etc/default/grub` file mapped for the kernel parameters, nor the `update-grub`_ utility.
 On Ubuntu Core, the kernel parameters can be modified statically or dynamically.